Idaho Psychology Licensure Requirements

 Three Steps to Becoming a Psychologist in Idaho

 Before starting the process of becoming a psychologist in Idaho, know that there are three broad steps.
 The first step is to complete a bachelor’s degree (and an optional master’s degree, if you choose to do one).
 The second step is to complete a doctoral degree in psychology.
+There are several psychology schools in Idaho with programs designed for the state’s specific requirements.
 The third and final step of the process is to apply for licensure in Idaho and complete the Board’s requirements to receive your license.

 1. Earn a bachelor’s degree and (optionally) a master’s degree in psychology.

 The first step to becoming a licensed psychologist is to complete a bachelor’s degree, which usually takes four years or about 120 credit hours.
 You can earn a bachelor’s degree in any subject (psychology is not required at this stage), and you may earn either a Bachelor of Arts (BA) or Bachelor of Science (BS) degree when you are finished.